Fisher Investments Review

 Scratch Capital is a fee-only financial advisor located in Boise, Idaho.
 The firm serves individuals and families across the US.
 I interviewed Scratch's founder, Drew Lunt, for this section of the article.

-To get a free, custom financial plan built by Drew, fill out this form.
+You can get a free, custom financial plan built by Drew by filling out this form.

 2. Self-directed investing

-If you talk to a financial advisor who is truly honest, they will tell you there's nothing they do that you can't do on your own.
+If you talk to a financial advisor who is truly honest, they will tell you there's nothing they do that you can't do on your own — so long as you're willing to invest the time to educate yourself and are disciplined enough to stay calm during market volatility.

-There are many books, articles, videos, and other resources you can use to plan and manage your own retirement, and all will cost you a lot less than the 1%+ a financial advisor will charge.
+There are plenty of books, articles, videos, and other resources you can use to plan and manage your own retirement, and all will cost you a lot less than the 1%+ a financial advisor will charge.

 For example, Empower's free Financial Dashboard can help you aggregate your net worth and easily manage all of your investments in one place: